sree-s2007/amfoss-tasks/Task-01/README.md

 git add [filename]: Stages the specified file for commit.

-git commit : commits the changes
+git commit -m: commits the changes

 git status: Displays the files that have been modified.